At Computerworld NZ Stuart Corner writes about Spark’s investor update held last week. He quotes Spark NZ managing director Simon Moutter:

 Customers want wireless everywhere and fixed broadband is nothing more than backhaul to a wireless hub (wi-fi) in most consumer and SME situations.

-Moutter went on to say Spark plans to be “mostly ex-copper” by 2020 with 4G and 5G wireless coverage along with fibre broadband in urban areas.
+Moutter went on to say Spark plans to be “mostly ex-copper” by 2020.
+It will have 4G and 5G wireless coverage along with fibre broadband in urban areas.

 Moutter is spot-on.
 Most consumers and businesses use their fixed-line broadband accounts as backhaul to a private wi-fi network.
 And yes, we’ll all be “mostly ex-copper” by 2020.
 Mobile phones aren’t going anywhere in a hurry.
 We’ll almost certainly be downloading more data on the move three years from now.